watery-desert/swipeable_tile/README.md

 ),
 ```

-3. `SwipeableTile.swipeToTigger` This is exactly the same as `SwipeableTile` but instead of dismiss it, tile will return back to initial position when maximum drag reaches `swipeThreshold`
+3. `SwipeableTile.swipeToTigger` This is exactly the same as `SwipeableTile` but instead of dismiss it, it will tigger an action.
+The Tile will return back to initial position when maximum drag reaches `swipeThreshold`

-4. `SwipeableTile.swipeToTiggerCard` This is exactly the same as `SwipeableTile.card` but instead of dismiss it will return back to initial position when maximum drag reaches `swipeThreshold`
+4. `SwipeableTile.swipeToTiggerCard` This is exactly the same as `SwipeableTile.card` but instead of dismiss it, it will tigger an action.
+The tile will return back to initial position when maximum drag reaches `swipeThreshold`